 The higher Storm Water fees that took effect on July 1, 2014 will appear on customers' bills after August 1, 2014.

-Mecklenburg County and the six Towns did not change their portions of the Charlotte-Mecklenburg Storm Water Services fee for Fiscal Year 2014.
+Mecklenburg County, Cornelius, Huntersville, Matthews, Mint Hill and Pineville did not change their portions of the Charlotte-Mecklenburg Storm Water Services fee for the fiscal year that starts July 1, 2014.

-The increase in Charlotte's Storm Water Services fee is not related to the cost of providing drinking water or sanitary sewer service.
+The increase in some components of the Storm Water Services fee is not related to the cost of providing drinking water or sanitary sewer service.
 Water and sewer service are provided by the Charlotte-Mecklenburg Utility Department.

-Under an agreement, the Mecklenburg Board of County Commissioners also holds a public hearing on any changes in Storm Water Services fees in any jurisdiction within Mecklenburg County.
+The Charlotte City Council, Davidson Town Board and Mecklenburg Board of County Commissioners each held a public hearing about the proposed Storm Water fee increases in May 2014.
+Under an agreement, the County Board holds a public hearing on any changes in Storm Water Services fees in any jurisdiction within Mecklenburg County.

 More about Storm Water fees